 - Government payments

 These options may be used in combination.
-For example, many people use both insurance and out-of-pocket funds to cover costs.
-Here is a breakdown of each option:
+For example, using both private insurance and personal resources to cover costs.

 The HHS report broke down public funding percentages of total spending this way: